danieldoh2/ETL_With_Hadoop-Kafka-Spark-Postgres/README.md

 ## Visualizations

 We have our visualizations as an html file using the data and models shown in our notebooks.
+Navigate to  `spark-explore` to view the html file.

 ## Tests